School funding for regional and remote schools continues to grow

 The Australian Government recognises that it generally costs more to educate students going to school in regional and remote areas than it does for students in city-based schools.
 This is why extra funding—called a location loading—is provided for students going to schools in regional or remote areas.

-The location loading is based on a school’s Accessibility/Remoteness Index of Australia (ARIA) score, a measure of the remoteness or accessibility of every location in Australia.
-Under the Quality Schools funding arrangements, the location loading in 2020 is expected to benefit approximately 749,527 students.
+The location loading is based on a school’s Accessibility/Remoteness Index of Australia Plus (ARIA+) score, a measure of the remoteness or accessibility of every location in Australia.
+Under the Quality Schools funding arrangements, the location loading in regional and remote schools is estimated to grow, on average, by 4.6% per year over 2018 – 2029.

 In addition to this loading, regional and remote students attract Schooling Resource Standard (SRS) base funding to their school or system and their school may also attract funding from other loadings depending on the student’s or their school’s circumstances.